shuveb/loti/tutorial/sq_poll.rst

 .. note::

-    When using ``liburing``, you never directly call the :c:`func:io_uring_enter` system call.
+    When using ``liburing``, you never directly call the :c:func:`io_uring_enter` system call.
 That is usually taken care of by ``liburing``'s :c:func:`io_uring_submit` function.
 It automatically determines if you are using polling mode or not and deals with when your program needs to call :c:func:`io_uring_enter` without you having to bother about it.

 .. note::